psykibear/CS361_random_quote_generator/README.md

-# Microservice for a Random Quote Generator using an internal number generator.
+# Microservice for a Random Quote Generator.
 Please follow the instructions below to run, and how to make calls for this random quote generator microservice

 ## Background